-Within East Renfrewshire there are a range of community halls, libraries, sport grounds and facilities which provide community, cultural and recreational opportunities.
-Whilst many of these are managed by the Council or the Culture and Leisure Trust, there are also privately run facilities including tennis, bowling and golf clubs and gyms.
+East Renfrewshire has a range of community halls, libraries, sport grounds and facilities which provide community, cultural and recreational opportunities are managed by the Council or the Culture and Leisure Trust, there are also privately run facilities including tennis, bowling and golf clubs and gyms.
 Educational facilities are also valuable community assets and their use will be encouraged as meeting spaces or for sports use.

-LDP1 supports the protection of community and sports facilities through Policies 'D5: Protection of Urban Greenspace' and Policy D13: Community, Leisure and Education Facilities' and creates opportunities to mitigate the impact of new development through the allocation of development contributions towards the provision or enhancement of facilities.
+LDPI supports the protection of community sports facilities through Policies 'D5: and Protection of Urban Greenspace' and Policy D13: Community, Leisure and Education Facilities' and creates opportunities to mitigate the impact of new development through the allocation of development contributions towards the provision or enhancement of facilities.

-There is however increased pressure for development on existing sports facilities and it is intended to review the policies and consider an approach that would allow limited new development to support appropriate enhancements to existing sporting facilities.
+Whilst many of the facilites in East Renfrewshire There is however increased pressure for development on existing sports facilities and it is intended to review the policies and consider an approach that would allow limited new development to support appropriate enhancements to existing sporting facilities.
 Viability statements would be required to be submitted by applicants to support this approach.

-The delivery of informal opportunities for access and recreation is discussed under Issue 7.1 and supports an approach which acknowledges that regular physical activity improves the social, emotional and physical health of people.
+The delivery of informal opportunities for access and recreation is discussed under Issue 7.1 "Green Space and Green Networks" and supports an approach which acknowledges that regular physical activity improves the social, emotional and physical health of people.
 To compliment this, consideration will be given to the preparation of guidance in relation to the provision of future sports facilities.

-The Culture and Leisure Trust manage Leisure Centres across the Authority.
+The Culture and Leisure Trust manage leisure centres across the Authority.
 Currently there are 2 leisure centres with gyms, Eastwood Park and Barrhead Foundry, but no health and fitness presence in the wider Newton Mearns area.
 The Foundry provides modern facilities however, the Eastwood Park facility is in need of investment and refurbishment.
 Consultants' reports have shown that further investment in the current building would not be cost effective.